lanl-ansi/Juniper.jl/docs/src/options.md

 Possible symbols which can be added to the vector are:

 - :Timing
-    - Provides some more timing informations
+    - Provides some more timing information
 - :AllOptions
     - prints all options